 The State also paraded as a witness National Construction Industry Council (NCIC) technical director Gerald Khonje who confirmed to the court that WG Construction was registered and flouted council regulations when it was named in the RSM (formerly Baker Tilly) forensic report among suspects to have fraudulently obtained money from the government.

 He said NCIC suspended WG Construction and called the three directors to a hearing where they opted to remain silent.

-Justice Kamanag has revoked bail of Dzanjalimodzi and remanded him to prison.
-She deferred her sentence to be deleivered later.
+Justice Kamanga has revoked bail of Dzanjalimodzi and remanded him to prison.
+She deferred her sentence to be delivered later.

 Senior Assistant Chief State Advocate Dziko Malunda said “justice has been served.”